hackclub/hackclub/workshops/personal_website/README.md

 > ![](img/css_font_family_arial.gif)
 >
 > Not all computers have the same fonts on them.
 To figure out what fonts most
-> computers have on them, you can Google
+> computers have on them, Google search
 > ["web safe fonts"](https://www.google.com/#q=web+safe+fonts).

 ### 6) Celebrate!

 ![](img/celebrate_harry_potter.gif)

 W0000t!
-You've successfully added the CSS to this web page!
+We've successfully added the CSS to this web page!

-Now to share your creation with the world.
+Now to share our creation with the world.

 ## Part V: Publishing